Mahiyat/open-webui-shell-script/README.md

 # Open WebUI with Ollama Setup Script

-This repository contains a shell script to set up and configure Open WebUI with the Ollama AI model.
+This repository contains a shell script to set up and configure Open WebUI with Ollama.

 ## Prerequisites